DNS Management

 The easiest way to check if your DNS records have propagated around the world is to use DNS Checker.

-Modify existing DNS records
+Modify other existing DNS records

 In the DNS management area, click on the DNS record you want to modify.
 Some common DNS records that often requires modifications are TXT records and MX records.